Trump downplays prospect of war with Mexico over fight against cartels

 “I know.
 But, well, I’m not too worried about that war,” Trump replied.
 “Mexico is sending their troops into our country in the form of illegal aliens that are killing people, in many cases, that are causing lots of disease and lots of problems.”

-Trump similarly downplayed any friction a military move would cause with Mexican President Andrés Manuel López Obrador, saying the two have a good relationship.
+Trump similarly downplayed any friction an escalated fight against the cartels would cause with Mexican President Andrés Manuel López Obrador, saying the two have a good relationship.

 López Obrador earlier this year warned against foreign governments intervening in Mexican territory after some U.S. lawmakers had called for tougher action against cartels following the kidnapping of Americans.